pnp/powershell/documentation/Set-PnPPage.md

 Set-PnPPage -Identity "MyPage" -LayoutType Home -Title "My Page"
 ```

-Updates the properties of the page named 'MyPage'
+Updates the properties of the page named 'MyPage'.

 ### EXAMPLE 2
 ```powershell
 Set-PnPPage -Identity "MyPage" -CommentsEnabled
 ```

-Enables the comments on the page named 'MyPage'
+Enables the comments on the page named 'MyPage'.

 ### EXAMPLE 3
 ```powershell
 Set-PnPPage -Identity "MyPage" -CommentsEnabled:$false
 ```

-Disables the comments on the page named 'MyPage'
+Disables the comments on the page named 'MyPage'.

 ### EXAMPLE 4
 ```powershell
 Set-PnPPage -Identity "hr/MyPage" -HeaderType Default
 ```

-Sets the header of the page called MyPage located in the folder hr inside the Site Pages library to the default header
+Sets the header of the page called MyPage located in the folder hr inside the Site Pages library to the default header.

 ### EXAMPLE 5
 ```powershell
 Set-PnPPage -Identity "MyPage" -HeaderType None
 ```

-Removes the header of the page
+Removes the header of the page.

 ### EXAMPLE 6
 ```powershell
 Set-PnPPage -Identity "MyPage" -HeaderType Custom -ServerRelativeImageUrl "/sites/demo1/assets/myimage.png" -TranslateX 10.5 -TranslateY 11.0
 ```

-Sets the header of the page to custom header, using the specified image and translates the location of the image in the header given the values specified
+Sets the header of the page to custom header, using the specified image and translates the location of the image in the header given the values specified.

 ### EXAMPLE 7
 ```powershell
 Set-PnPPage -Identity "MyPage" -ScheduledPublishDate (Get-Date).AddHours(1)
 ```

-Schedules the page "MyPage" to be published in one hour from now
+Schedules the page "MyPage" to be published in one hour from now.

 ### EXAMPLE 8
 ```powershell